-The data was collected for this indicator for all Baby Watch Early Intervention programs through the statewide database, the Baby Toddler Online Tracking System (BTOTS), and includes all children with IFSPs who have received early intervention (EI) services from July 1, 2021 to June 30, 2022.
+The data was collected for this indicator for all Baby Watch Early Intervention programs through the statewide database, the Baby Toddler Online Tracking System (BTOTS), and includes all children with IFSPs who have received early intervention (EI) services from July 1, 2022 to June 30, 2023.

-Range of delays for this indicator were as follows: 1-8 days (39% of delays), 9-15 days (22% of delays), 16-24 days (13% of delays), and more than 25 days (26% of delays).
+Range of delays for this indicator were as follows: 1-8 days (42% of delays), 9-15 days (42% of delays), and 16-24 days (17% of delays).

-Findings of Noncompliance Identified Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 24 24 0
+Findings of Noncompliance Identified Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 23 23 0